Market Access Group

 Expansion of the Information Technology Agreement (ITA)

 The robust trade of information technology or IT products today is driven by the rapid innovation of new technologies and consumer demand for the latest designs and technology platforms.
 Over the years, because of this rapid technological advancement and changes in tariff classifications, APEC economies have recognized that there is a need to expand and update the 1996 World Trade Organization Information Technology Agreement (ITA).
 The ITA requires that participants eliminate duties on IT products.
-As of February 2017, 11 APEC economies out of 48 ITA participants have reported the successful implementation of their tariff commitments in their domestic national tariffs.
-A majority of the participants have also updated their respective WTO schedules of concessions, effectively modifying their bound tariff rates, to reflect their respective ITA expansion tariff commitments, as required by the agreement.
+As at 7 May 2018, 17 economies are members to the agreement.
+Most of the participants have also updated their respective WTO schedules of concessions, effectively modifying their bound tariff rates, to reflect their respective ITA expansion tariff commitments, as required by the agreement.

 ADVANCING REGIONAL ECONOMIC INTEGRATION